 Crunchy strips of Tofu & Mock Vegetarian Xa Xiu, served on a bed of coleslaw, pickled carrots, daikon, celery with mix herbs and season in vegetarian fish sauce.

-PHỞ is a Vietnamese noodle soup consisting of 8hrs slow cooked beef broth, linguine-shaped rice noodles called “bánh phở”, a few herbs and meat, primarily served with either beef or shredded chicken.
+Phở is a popular street food in Việt Nam, consisting of 8hrs slow cooked beef broth, linguine-shaped rice noodles called “bánh phở”, a few herbs and meat, primarily served with either beef or shredded chicken.
+Originated from the North; but the Hanoi and Saigon styles of Phở differ by noodle width, sweetness of broth, and choice of herbs.
+Our take is a blend of both region!

 Bò Tái, Nạm, Bò Viên và Bò Gân.